PowerBiDevCamp/Python-In-Fabric-Notebooks/README.md

-# Python-In-Fabric-Notebooks
+# Python In Fabric Notebooks
-Sample source code and data for Python Demos from Power BI Dev Camp
+This repository contains Sample Python source code and data for demonstrations used in from Power BI Dev Camp.